LaFollette Complex: Construction

 LaFollette Complex was constructed in 1967 with the most recent remodel in 1998.
 The brick complex consists of four L-shaped eight-story towers and a 10-story tower in the center that houses mainly older and international students.

-The elevators in LaFollette and two other of Ball State's taller residence halls – Johnson B and Studebaker East (until Studebaker East's remodel in 2011-2012) – are unusual in that they were extremely early co-ed halls.
+The elevators in LaFollette and two other of Ball State's taller residence halls – Johnson B and Studebaker East (until Studebaker East's remodel in 2011–2012) – are unusual in that they were extremely early co-ed halls.
 As such, their elevators serve only two floors: The first floor lobby, and the sixth floor lobby, which duplicates the first floor almost exactly.
 This served to separate the male and female portions of the dormitory, as the stairs would pass by lobby doors.

 Background

-This complex was named in honor of Robert R. LaFollette, who was the professor of Social Sciences and head of the department from 1921 until retirement in 1961.
-He devoted much of his life to the cause of peace.
-On March 24, 1967, he lost his life in a plane crash on a mountainside north of Da Nang.
+This complex was named in honor of Robert R. LaFollette, who served as the professor of Social Sciences and head of the department from 1921 until his retirement in 1961.
+He dedicated a significant portion of his life to the pursuit of peace.
+On March 24, 1967, he was killed in a plane crash on a mountainside north of Da Nang.

-The Robert LaFollette Prize in Social Science for the best doctoral thesis has been created in his memory.
-The Ball State Alumni Association commissioned Nham Chi, a South Vietnamese artist, to paint his portrait.
+To commemorate his legacy, the Robert LaFollette Prize in Social Science was established to recognize the best doctoral thesis.
+In addition, the Ball State Alumni Association commissioned Nham Chi, a South Vietnamese artist, to paint his portrait.

 Halls

-Knotts/Edwards - Demolished 2020
+Knotts/Edwards – demolished 2020

 Lucile Knotts had taught at Burris school from 1929 until her retirement in 1953.
 She continued teaching by lending out a hand at tutoring many different students.
 She continued tutoring until her death in June 1965.

 P.D.
 Edwards was head emeritus of the Department of Mathematics at Ball State University.
 He retired from Ball State in 1962 after serving thirty-six years on the faculty.

 Knotts/Edwards has eight floors for students and every floor is designated to either female or male.

 Students studying in the Miller College of Business are also a part of the Business Living-Learning Community.

 The tower is being demolished starting June 2020.